Raccffy/Anvilord/README.md

 ### With Python

-1. Install Python 3.8 or higher, download project's source code and extract it;
+1. Install Python 3.8 or higher, download project's source code and extract it.
-2. Open Terminal, go to the extracted folder and install project requirements: `pip install -r requirements.txt`;
+2. Open Terminal, go to the extracted folder and install project requirements: `pip install -r requirements.txt`.
 3. Run "anvilord.py".

 ## Usage